 The weather was pretty shitty throughout though, drizzling and raining on and off the entire day.
 Good thing my windbreaker was waterproof and I had an umbrella, though most other people had invested in a poncho to get through the day.

 The first tomb on the stop is that on Minh Mang, 2nd ruler of the Nguyen dynasty.
 Looking at all these tombs reminded me how influenced the Vietnamese culture and history is by the Chinese.
-Most of the tombs have similar sections – Main halls, outer halls, inner halls… they call these tombs but seriously, they take up quite a lot of area!
+Most of the tombs have similar sections – Main halls, outer halls, inner halls… they call these tombs but they are practically palatial.
+The layout of Minh Mang’s tomb was supposed to represent a human body, with ponds and buildings to represent the different limbs.

 The next tomb we visited was that of Khai Dinh, the second last and 12th ruler.
 It’s quite a radically different style from most of the other tombs, rather gothic looking and dark overall, with a gaudily gold chamber when Khai Dinh’s body actually lies (fun fact: most of the other tombs don’t actually have the bodies in them.
 They were hidden away to prevent enemies from stealing the bodies!).
 His tomb was also a helluva climb up a huge flight of stairs, rather precarious when it’s raining…